refractproject/rfcs/text/0000-clarity-api-description.md

 We should add a section that defines what media types the server will respond with.

-## Add Schema to Resource

-A resource should be able to have its own schema, whereas now it cannot.

 # Unresolved questions

 ## Category Element